tree

 Composer

-As an arranger and orchestrator, Philip’s work has been performed at festivals around the country, broadcast on BBC Radio 3 and released on CD.
+As an arranger and orchestrator, Philip’s work has been performed widely, broadcast on BBC Radio 3 and released on CD.

 composer